This section will help you to understand asthma control in adults and the different types of treatments used to achieve it.

 Once you are certain that all of the above have been assessed and treated, you can consider changing your patient’s asthma treatment.

 Montelukast is taken at night time in tablet form.
-It should be trialed for 4-8 weeks and then reviewed.
 Ask your patient to keep a symptom diary during their trial of treatment.
+Make sure your patient knows to return if they have any side effects that are worrying them.

-At this point in your patient’s treatment, if you have checked technique, inhaler suitability, adherence and all the factors which affect asthma detailed above, it is time to refer your patient into secondary care for further testing and treatment.
+At this point in your patient’s treatment, if you have checked technique, inhaler suitability, adherence and all the treatable traits above, you should refer your patient into secondary care for further testing and treatment.

 Stepping down treatment

-Have they had a flare up or needed oral steroids (prednisolone) in the past 6 months?
-If so, delay stepping down for another 3 months.
+- Have they had a flare up or needed oral steroids (prednisolone) in the past 6 months?
+If so, delay stepping down for another 3 months8

-Are they under respiratory specialist review or pregnant (only step-down if agreed with the specialist).
+- Are they under a respiratory specialist review or pregnant (only step-down if agreed with their specialist).

-Are there any seasonal considerations - for example, reviewing a patient outside of their hayfever season may not give an accurate picture of their asthma.
-In this case, reschedule the stepdown review until after the season has ended.
+- Are there any seasonal considerations, for example, reviewing a patient outside of their hayfever season may not give an accurate picture of their asthma.
+In this case, reschedule stepdown review after season has ended.